sounak98/musicmap/specs/mechanics_part-iib.md

 Genre score = ⅀(song ratings)

-Proposing a song will automatically give you a vouch vote for that song, and will also give you a score of +1 when accepted into registry.
+Proposing a song will automatically add the song to the registry (there is no application stage) with a score of 0, and will also give you a user score of +1.

 ## Benefits & Drawbacks